Time | 4 - 7 p.m.

 The CAMC Health Education and Research Institute is approved by the American Psychological Association to sponsor continuing education for psychologists.
 CAMC Health Education and Research Institute maintains responsibility for this program and its content.

-The West Virginia Board of Examiners in Counseling has approved this program for 6 continuing education hours.
-Approval for 2021 is in process.
+The West Virginia Board of Examiners in Counseling has approved this course for 6.0 LPC contact hours.
+(WVBEC-031721)

 Completion of this RD/DTR profession-specific or IPCE activity awards CPEUs (One IPCE credit = One CPEU).
 If the activity is dietetics-related but not targeted to RDs or DTRs, CPEUs may be claimed which are commensurate with participation in contact hours (One 60 minute hour = 1 CPEU).
 RDs and DTRs are to select activity type 102 in their Activity Log.
 Performance Indicator selection is at the learner's discretion.